Awami League: Founding and early Pakistan era (1949–66)

-The election in April 1954 swept the United Front coalition into power in East Bengal with a massive mandate of 223 seats out of 237 seats.
+The election in April 1954 swept the United Front coalition into power in East Bengal with an enormous mandate of 223 seats out of 237 seats.
 The Awami League itself won 143 seats while the Muslim League won only 9 seats.
-Veteran student leader and language movement stalwart Khaleque Nawaz Khan defeated incumbent prime minister of the then East Bengal Mr. Nurul Amin in a landslide margin.
-Mr. Nurul Amin was defeated in his home Nandail constituency.
-Khaleque Nawaz Khan created history at age 27 by defeating sitting prime minister and Muslim League was wiped out from political landscape of the then East Pakistan.
+Veteran student leader and language movement stalwart Khaleque Nawaz Khan defeated incumbent prime minister of the then East Bengali Nurul Amin in a landslide margin.
+Amin was defeated in his home Nandail constituency.
+Khaleque Nawaz Khan created history at age 27 by defeating the sitting prime minister and the Muslim League was wiped from the political landscape of the then East Pakistan.
 A. K. Fazlul Huq assumed the office of Chief Minister of East Bengal and drew up a cabinet containing many of the prominent student activists that were leading movements against the Pakistani state.
 They included Sheikh Mujibur Rahman from the Awami League, who served as commerce minister.

 Leaders of the new provincial government demanded greater provincial autonomy for East Bengal and eventually succeeded in pressuring Prime Minister Muhammad Ali Bogra, himself a Bengali, to endorse the proposed constitutional recognition of Bengali as an official language of Pakistan.
 The United Front also passed a landmark order for the establishment of the Bangla Academy in Dhaka.

 As tensions with the western wing grew due to the demands for greater provincial autonomy in East Bengal, Governor-General Ghulam Muhammad dismissed the United Front government on 29 May 1954 under Article 92/A of the provisional constitution of Pakistan.

 In September 1956, the Awami League formed a coalition with the Republican Party to secure a majority in the new National Assembly of Pakistan and took over the central government.
-Awami League President Huseyn Shaheed Suhrawardy became the Prime Minister of Pakistan.
+Awami League President Huseyn Shaheed Suhrawardy became the prime minister of Pakistan.
 Suhrawardy pursued a reform agenda to reduce the long-standing economic disparity between East and West Pakistan, greater representation of Bengalis in the Pakistani civil and armed services and he unsuccessfully attempted to alleviate the food shortage in the country.

 The Awami League also began deepening relations with the United States.
 The government moved to join the Southeast Asia Treaty Organisation (SEATO) and Central Treaty Organisation (CENTO), the two strategic defence alliances in Asia inspired by the North Atlantic Treaty Organization (NATO).
 Maulana Bhashani, one of the party's founders, condemned the decision of the Suhrawardy government and called a conference in February 1957 at Kagmari, Tangail in East Bengal.
 He protested the move and the support lent by the Awami League leadership to the government.
 Bhashani broke away from the Awami League and then formed the leftist National Awami Party (NAP).